 An ether-rich liquid is poured onto a sheet of glass, and deliberately flowed to the edges...
 Thus begins the process of making collodion film from scratch.

-Collodion requires an on-site darkroom to produce hand-sensitized plates one at a time, mixing flammable and poisonous chemicals, mastering hand skills and an extensive learning curve.
+Collodion requires an on-site darkroom to produce hand-sensitized plates one at a time, where you will be mixing flammable and poisonous chemicals, mastering hand skills, and facing an extensive learning curve.
 Why then, in the age of digital convenience and despite all these obstacles, has the wet-plate collodion process captured the attention of thousands of photographers and artists?

 Collodion is to photography what watercolor is to painting -- fast, yet requiring exquisite manipulation.
 Each step of the process requires dexterity and quick decisions based on observation.
 While this presents certain challenges it also offers a very satisfying experience for the visual artist.
 The experience is seductive, but results are what matter.
 Artists are drawn to collodion for the combined effect of long exposure, ultra fine silver particles, limited color sensitivity and unlimited opportunities to celebrate the evidence of a hand-made object.
 Most practitioners, however, have yet to discover that this process offers even more...

 First formulated in 1846, collodion was, and still is, used as a medical dressing.
 It is made from cotton soaked in nitric and sulfuric acids that is thoroughly washed and dried, then dissolved in ether and alcohol.

 When allowed to dry, collodion leaves a clear, thin, tough flexible coating.
 In 1851, Frederick Scott Archer suggested it was a perfect vehicle to hold light sensitive chemicals on glass for making negatives.
 Also called "cellulose nitrate," it is similar to the base used later for making the first flexible film.

 W.M.
 Rossetti, 1865, by J.M.Cameron